dscgith/dsnd_p4_sparkify/README.md

 ### What has been done?
 + Sparkify_Data.ipynb
-  *The dataset was thoroughly explored by plotting statistical and visualisations to get an understanding of the data and collect ideas of interesting features.
-      In the end a feature dataset with 27 features was created for all 225 users of the small dataset by aggregating the data of the users.*
     + Data cleaning
     + Exploratory Data Analysis
     + Feature Engineering

+*The dataset was thoroughly explored by plotting statistical and visualisations to get an understanding of the data and collect ideas of interesting features.
+In the end a feature dataset with 27 features was created for all 225 users of the small dataset by aggregating the data of the users.*

 + Sparkify_Modeling.ipynb
-  *The feature dataset of the previous notebook was used to train several models like Logistic Regression, DecisionTreeClassifier, RandomForestClassifier, LinearSVC, NaiveBayes and MultilayerPerceptronClassifier.
-For those models a grid search was done to find optimized parameters by evaluating with F1-Score and cross-validation.
-The MultilayerPerceptronClassifier was found to be best performing, showing a F1-Score of 0.7.*
     + Training different models for predicting user churn
     + Grid search and cross-validation
     + Model result comparison

+*The feature dataset of the previous notebook was used to train several models like Logistic Regression, DecisionTreeClassifier, RandomForestClassifier, LinearSVC, NaiveBayes and MultilayerPerceptronClassifier.
+For those models a grid search was done to find optimized parameters by evaluating with F1-Score and cross-validation.
+The MultilayerPerceptronClassifier was found to be best performing, showing a F1-Score of 0.7 using the following parameters found with grid search: maxIter: 20 / layers: [27, 10, 2] / solver: l-bfgs / stepSize: 0.005*

 ---